Indiana's 7th congressional district

 Indiana's 7th congressional district is a congressional district in the U.S. state of Indiana.
 It is entirely located within Marion County and includes most of Indianapolis, except for the southern side, which is located within the 6th district.

 The district is currently represented by Democrat André Carson, who won a special election in 2008 to succeed his grandmother Julia Carson following her death in 2007.
-With a Cook Partisan Voting Index rating of D+21, it is the most Democratic district in Indiana.
+With a Cook Partisan Voting Index rating of D+21, it, by far, is the most Democratic district in Indiana.

 The district is one of three to be represented by a Muslim in the United States, the others being Michigan's 12th, represented by Rashida Tlaib; and Minnesota's 5th, represented by Ilhan Omar.

 From 1967 to 2003, the district served a completely different area of Indiana, covering Fountain, Parke, Tippecanoe, Montgomery, Clinton, Boone, Hendricks, Vigo, Clay, Putnam, and Owen counties and parts of Morgan and Hamilton counties.
 It had a dramatically different political history from the current 7th; it was a mostly rural area anchored by Terre Haute and Lafayette, and was heavily Republican.

 After the loss of a congressional seat in 2000 by virtue of that year's census, an ambitious redistricting plan was implemented in 2002.
-As mentioned above, most of the old 10th became the new 7th, while the territory of the old 7th was split into the 4th and 8th districts.
+Most of the old 10th became the new 7th, while the territory of the old 7th was split into the 4th and 8th districts.

 This district and its predecessors have not elected a Republican since 1972, and it is considered a safe Democratic seat.